institut-de-genomique/fastoche/README.md

 │ Mean quality │                  9 │                    0 │
 └──────────────┴────────────────────┴──────────────────────┘
 ```
 The `-f` flag can be given as many times as needed and can contain a mix of fasta and fastq files.
+The `Mean quality` row is shown only for Fastq files and is always equal to 0 for Fasta files, as Phred qualities are not available.